Lufthansa has cut losses to a million euros every two hours, says CEO | Business

-German airline Lufthansa is losing 1 million euros ($1.2 million) every two hours, which represents "a significant improvement" over the low point of the COVID-19 crisis, Chief Executive Carsten Spohr said on Thursday.
+Lufthansa is losing 1 million euros ($1.2 million) every two hours, "a significant improvement" over the low point of the COVID-19 crisis, the German airline group's chief executive said on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)